Stable (2+1)-dimensional soliton and breather molecules in a cold Rydberg atomic gas: Abstract

 \section{Abstract}

-We investigate the mechanisms of formation of stable (2+1)-dimensional optical soliton molecules (SMs) and breather molecules (BMs) in a Rydberg atomic gas, highlighting the distinct roles of nonlocality.
-The underlying giant, nonlocal nonlinearity induced via Rydberg electromagnetically induced transparency (EIT), supports diverse, large-size lattice SMs (rhombic, square, checkerboard, hexagonal lattice SMs).
-Crucially, we identify two distinct formation regimes: In the nonlocal regime, long-range interactions alone stabilize the SMs without requiring initial motion.
-In contrast, within the strongly nonlocal regime, an initial velocity is essential to generate a centrifugal force that counteracts the strong attraction, resulting in rotating SMs.
-Furthermore, specific initial velocities can induce a periodic breathing instability, leading to the formation of BMs.
-Our study offers a new scheme for engineering SMs with diverse configurations and opens new avenues for data processing and transmission in optical systems.
+We investigate the formation of stable (2+1)-dimensional [(2+1)D] spatial-domain optical soliton molecules (SMs) and breather molecules (BMs) in a gas of Rydberg atoms, highlighting the role of the nonlocal nonlinearity, which is generated by the electromagnetically induced transparency (EIT) in the Rydberg medium.
+The setting supports diverse species of large-size polygonal SMs, including rectangular and oblique rhombuses, checkerboard cells, and hexagons.
+The analysis identifies two distinct formation regimes.
+In the case of moderately nonlocality, the long-range interactions alone stabilize the SMs in the static form.
+In contrast, in the strongly nonlocal regime, initially imposed rotation is required to generate a centrifugal force that counteracts the strong attraction, resulting in stably rotating SMs.
+The rotation period can be controlled by adjusting the system's parameters.
+Furthermore, appropriate initial velocities can induce inherent breathing dynamics in the solitons, leading to the formation of BMs.
+Tuning the initial velocity, one can control the evolution of SMs and BMs and even realize their mutual conversion.
+Our study offers a new scheme for engineering SMs and BMs, and suggests new possibilities for the design of data processing and transmission in optical systems.